California Sales and Use Tax & Audit Guide

 Services

-Generally, services are not subject to sales tax in California with the exception of services that are “inseparable from the sale” of the tangible personal property.
+Generally, services are not subject to sales tax in California except for services that are “inseparable from the sale” of the tangible personal property.
 That said, there are a few services that are specifically subject to sales tax, such as digital or physical photographs and their related services.

 Software

-California does not tax software or software as a service (SaaS) unless the software is delivered on a tangible medium.
+California does not tax software or software as a service (SaaS) unless the software is delivered on a tangible medium like a flash drive or CD.

 Shipping & Handling